V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 Great the crash occure and we got a leaked source code!

-On Burp Suit, put the response windows in raw mode, and start to look for the flag.
+On Burp Suit, switch the response windows in raw mode, and start to look for the flag.

 ![4-Flag_1](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/513bd26a-c6b2-415c-9694-d3e4e6606bd1)